 In these circumstances, however, only a professional interventionist should intervene, and you should not approach your loved one about the idea alone – to ensure your own safety.

-We are able to link you with a highly-trained professional interventionist – one that has likely experienced addiction themselves in the past.
+We are able to link you with a highly-trained professional interventionist – one who has likely experienced alcohol or drug addiction themselves in the past.